scalac/scalac.github.com/_posts/2013-03-25-steps-in-scala.md

 ---
 layout: post
 title: "Steps in Scala"
-description: "<p style='text-align:justify; text-justify:inter-ideograph'>Scala is a highly expressive, concise and scalable language.
+description: "<p class='justify'>Scala is a highly expressive, concise and scalable language.
 It is also the most prominent method of the new and exciting methodology known as object-functional programming.
 In this book, the authors show how Scala grows to the needs of the programmer, whether professional or hobbyist.
 They teach Scala with a step-by-step approach and explain how to exploit the full power of the industry-proven JVM technology.
 Readers can then dive into specially chosen design challenges and implementation problems, inspired by the trials of real-world software engineering.
 It also helps readers to embrace the power of static typing and automatic type inference.
 In addition, the book shows how to use the dual-object and functional-oriented natures combined at Scala's core, and so write code that is less 'boilerplate', giving a genuine increase in productivity.</p>
 "
 category: book
 tags: [scala]